Dark Matter Capture in Supernovae Modifies Dark Photon Cooling Bounds: Acknowledgments

 \section{Acknowledgments}

-We thank Sergio Palomarez Ruiz for useful discussions and suggestions.
+We thank Sergio Palomarez Ruiz, Joachim Kopp and Ranjan Laha for useful discussions and suggestions.
 AG acknowledges the support of the Krea Research Grant, which facilitated an academic visit to IIT Bombay, where a substantial portion of the work was conducted.
 This support was instrumental in enabling the timely completion of the project.
+AG is partly supported by grant PID2023-151418NB-I00, which is funded by MCIU/AEI/10.13039/501100011033/ FEDER, UE.
 MS acknowledges support from the Early Career Research Grant by Anusandhan National Research Foundation (project number ANRF/ECRG/2024/000522/PMS).
 MS also acknowledges support from the IoE-funded Seed funding for Collaboration and Partnership Projects - Phase-IV SCPP grant (RD/0524-IOE00I0-012) by IIT Bombay.